-- Create and promote volunteer opportunities within Countryside Services for the public to contribute to this agenda and link to green skills/jobs - Collaborate with partners on the Clwyd River Catchment Forum, (a pilot project under the NRW Area Statement) which is working to improve the water quality, biodiversity and flood resilience of the River Clwyd - Identify the Council officers who procure on a regular basis to target communication and training as to the Climate and Ecological Change agenda and the contribution that environmentally responsible procurement can make - Implement a programme of initiatives, working with Welsh Government and the Public Service Board, to raise awareness amongst residents and businesses in Denbighshire of the role they can play in improving biodiversity - Support landowners in Denbighshire to encourage the management and use of land for the benefit of ecological improvement and biodiversity - Work with the Council's agricultural tenants, to encourage the management and use of land for the benefit of carbon sequestration, ecological improvement and biodiversity.
+- Create and promote volunteer opportunities within Countryside Services for the public to contribute to this agenda and link to green skills/jobs - Continue to coordinate Bionet, the North East Wales Local Nature Partnerhip, supporting and promoting partner organisations in the planning and implementation of nature conservation work. - Collaborate with partners on the Clwyd River Catchment Forum, (a pilot project under the NRW Area Statement) which is working to improve the water quality, biodiversity and flood resilience of the River Clwyd - Identify the Council officers who procure on a regular basis to target communication and training as to the Climate and Ecological Change agenda and the contribution that environmentally responsible procurement can make - Implement a programme of initiatives, working with Welsh Government and the Public Service Board, to raise awareness amongst residents and businesses in Denbighshire of the role they can play in improving biodiversity - Support landowners in Denbighshire to encourage the management and use of land for the benefit of ecological improvement and biodiversity - Work with the Council's agricultural tenants, to encourage the management and use of land for the benefit of carbon sequestration, ecological improvement and biodiversity.
 Look into opportunities to work with one tenant farm to pilot this approach - Look to improve communication and engagement with schools regarding the climate and ecological change agenda e.g. including pertinent matters, issues or opportunities in school newsletters and eco schools programme - Work with the new Youth Council Learner Voice Champion to explore ways in which the climate and ecological agenda can be embedded into their role